timofeysie/acknowledge/notes/Core Java.md

 Inherited instance methods from classes can override abstract interface methods.
 - Class methods cannot access instance variables or instance methods directly—they must use an object reference.
 Also, class methods cannot use the this keyword as there is no instance for this to refer to.

-#Modifiers#
+###Modifiers###
 - an overriding method can allow more, but not less, access than the overridden method. ie: a protected instance method in the superclass can be made public, but not private, in the subclass.
+Order: public, protected, (no modifier), private
 - change an instance method in the superclass to a static method in the subclass, or vice versa = compile-time error.

 You can prevent a class or method from being subclassed by using the final keyword.

-#Packages#
+###Packages###
-- package private are All the top-level, non-public types in the same file as a pulic class.
+- package private are All the top-level, non-public types in the same file as a public class.
 - Importing java.awt.* imports all of the types in the java.awt package, but it does not import java.awt.color, java.awt.font, etc...
 To import more, do this:
 ```
     import java.awt.*;
     import java.awt.color.*;
+    import java.awt.font.*;
 ```

-#Regular Expressionses#

-Instances of the Pattern class are immutable and are safe for use by multiple concurrent threads.
-Instances of the Matcher class are not safe for such use.

 ###Exceptions###
-The **Catch or Specify Requirement**: code that might throw certain exceptions must be enclosed by either of the following:
+**The Catch or Specify Requirement** code that might throw certain exceptions must be enclosed by either of the following:
 - A try statement that catches the exception.
-The try must provide a handler for the exception
+The try must provide a handler for the exception (catch block)
 - A method that specifies that it can throw the exception.
-The method must provide a throws clause that lists the exception
+The method must provide a throws clause that lists the exception in its method declaration

 **Exception handler**
 - The runtime system searches the call stack for a method that contains a block of code that can handle the exception.
 This block of code is called an exception handler.